cantti/tagselecta/README.md

-# Audio Tag Helper
+# songtagcli

-Audio Tag Helper is a cross-platform, opinionated command-line tool for managing audio file metadata (tags).
+Songtagcli is a cross-platform, opinionated command-line tool for managing audio file metadata (tags).
 Currently, only **MP3** and **FLAC** formats are supported.

 This tool is under active development and primarily built for personal use.